Kool Keith: Lyrical and performance style

 Thornton's lyrics are often abstract, surreal, and filled with non-sequiturs, extreme violence, exaggerated braggadocio, and profane shock humor.
-For example, "Technical Difficulties," from the album Dr. Octagonecologyst, contains the following lyrics: "Intestines, investments, hide money in your stomach / Who can stop Pepto-Bismol?
-Only a Gremlin eatin' in Larry Parker like Gizmo."
-In "Extravagant Traveler" from Matthew, he boasts: "Sautéed fish and shrimp / the Dallas Mavericks want me as a bald-headed five-foot-eight guard with a ninety-five inch vertical / Vince Carter respects my legs, ask Shawn Kemp," whereas on "Miami Mike" from Saks Fifth Avenue he proclaims, "I watch you take a shower in my 747 flying over your house / I used to live in the Twin Towers by myself."
-Thornton is also known for an explicit style focusing on sexual themes, which Thornton has referred to as "pornocore".
-In a 2007 interview, Thornton claims to have "invented horrorcore".
+Thornton is also known for an explicit style focusing on sexual themes, which he has referred to as "pornocore".
+In a 2007 interview, he claimed to have "invented horrorcore".

 Alter egos

 Kool Keith is known for his many alter egos.
 As of 2012, Kool Keith had at least 58 such alter egos: these include well-known aliases such as Dr. Octagon, Dr. Dooom, and Black Elvis, which appeared on albums bearing their names; and the more obscure, such as firearms dealer "Crazy Lou" and "Exotron Geiger Counter One Gamma Plus Sequencer," as he introduced himself in an appearance on Marley Marl's radio show In Control.
 Some of Kool Keith's monikers have only existed on album artwork, such as "Mr. Green" and "Elvin Presley."

 In reference to his relationship between himself and his various stage personalities, Keith has said, "I don't even feel like I'm a human being anymore".